 Culture and Sport Collide

-Football City, Art United. is a group exhibition at MIF25 featuring 11 new works by artist–footballer duos.
+Football City, Art United. is a group exhibition that premiered during MIF25 and is running until August 24th, 2025.
+It features 11 new works by artist–footballer duos.
 Co-created by Juan Mata and curators Hans Ulrich Obrist and Josh Willdigg, it explores the creative links between football and art through playful, boundary-pushing collaborations in various media, with behind-the-scenes videos from around the world.

 Tour a Football Stadium